Utkarsh-Pandey9/Splunk-SOAR-n8n-Project/README.md

 ## 🏗️ Phase 1: Virtual Infrastructure & Base Environment Deployment

-The foundation of this automated SOC lab consists of a hybrid virtual environment designed to host the target endpoint, the SIEM analytics engine, and the automation framework.
+The foundation of this automated SOC lab consists of a hybrid virtual environment designed to host the attack platform, target endpoint, SIEM analytics engine, and the automation framework.
 To ensure system stability on a 16 GB host machine, memory allocations were strictly optimized to prevent resource contention.

 ### 💻 Infrastructure Architecture & Resource Matrix